 Since I’ve lived in France I’ve helped four friends move home and we’ve enlisted the help of friends three times to move ourselves.
 It seems like it’s something you do in France.
 And I like it.
 Afterwards, we’re all rewarded for our effort with takeaway pizza and rose wine, and sometimes champagne.

-This year my friend Stephane asked me if I could help him move some cardboard boxes and furniture from street level to a third-floor apartment.
+One time I help my friend Stephane carry some cardboard boxes and furniture from street level to a third-floor apartment in a gorgeous building that’s typical of Saint-Germain-en-Laye, a western suburb of Paris and where I live.
 I would regret saying yes…

 I like challenges.
 So I gave myself a target of ascending 450 metres.
 I calculated this would require carrying 50 cardboard boxes, one at a time up the three floors.
 Most of his boxes contained books and comics or BDs as they’re called in France, so I couldn’t lift more than a single box at a time.